Patient Appointment Scheduling: Tips and Types

 Time Slot Scheduling

-In this method, the clinic shows the patient all the slots that are available.
+In this method, the medical office shows the patient all the available slots.
 Once they pick their preferred time, they’ll simply fill in the patient data and receive a confirmation via SMS or email.
-Choosing the time slot method for patient scheduling requires clinics to track the system for any last-minute cancellations.
+Choosing the time slot method for scheduling patient appointments requires clinics to track the system for any last-minute cancellations.
 The staff would quickly fill them in to avoid an empty slot.

 Double-Booking

-The double-booking method for patient appointment scheduling refers to booking two patients in one slot.
-This approach can be ideal in a number of situations.
+The double-booking method for patient scheduling refers to booking two patients in one slot.
+This approach can be ideal in several situations.
 For instance, you may carry out a quick checkup for one patient while the other undergoes a lengthy procedure—ideally with the help of a nurse.
 The main concern with this method is that patients might not be happy to find out they’re sharing the time slot with someone else; it can overload the practitioners as well.

 Open Booking